Skip to content

 Please glorify Your name.

-It is right and good to pray for relief from pain for others or ourselves, but because we do not know how God is to be glorified in the specific instances of our days, we need to pray contradictory prayers.
+It is right and good to pray for relief from pain for others or ourselves, but because we do not know how God is to be glorified in the specific instances of our days, we pray contradictory prayers.

 My prayers are not big enough!
 Are yours?